Gifted with Dyslexia: Kelly Shy-Maranca Shares a Parent’s Perspective on The Winston School San Antonio

 Winston School classroom

 As older parents, you think we would have parenting figured out, but our boys—Jake, 15 years old, and Luke, 8 years old—keep us constantly guessing whether or not we are doing things the right way.
-One thing we both know without a doubt is that our boys, who both attend the Winston School of San Antonio, are at exactly the right place to receive a solid foundation for education, social responsibility, and self-confidence.
+One thing we both know without a doubt is that our boys, who both attend The Winston School San Antonio, are at exactly the right place to receive a solid foundation for education, social responsibility, and self-confidence.

 Our Family’s Education Journey